 After checking out search results, it's time to create content.

-Start by considering what your customers want and their problems.
-Aim to solve these with your content.
-For instance, you could write a blog post titled “5 Easy Fixes for Common Home Wi-Fi Issues” if you know your audience struggles with internet connectivity.
+Start by considering your customers’ problems and what they want.
+Aim to solve these issues with your content.
+For instance, if your audience struggles with internet connectivity issues and you have a unique solution, you can produce a blog post entitled “5 Easy Fixes for Common Home Wi-Fi Issues.”

 Next, tackle the challenge of ranking for keywords.
-Don’t cram many keywords into one page.
-Instead, create a main page for each big topic related to your products or services.
-This page should act as a guide to more specific articles or posts.
+Instead of cramming a page with keywords, create pillar pages for each big topic related to your products or services, as well as more specific articles and posts that anchor to those pillars.

 Decide how many of these main pages you need based on your product range or services.
 This strategy makes it easier for customers to find you, no matter what keywords they type into a search engine.